diarmidmackenzie/sdt-condensed/GCT.md

 ### All Goals are Not Created Equal: Applying GCT to Any Goals

-GCT has allowed Self-Determination Theory to explain how it is that intrinsic over-arching life goals promote well-being.
+GCT has allowed Self-Determination Theory to explain how intrinsic over-arching life goals promote well-being.

 By analysing the basic needs that will be supported, or thwarted, by particular aspirations, it is possible to predict which goals and aspirations will lead to more effective learning, performance, and optimal psychological development.